Model Domain Specific Language (DSL)

 Taint for global models requires a GlobalModel

-model clause, which can only be used when the find clause specifies globals.
+used when the find clause specifies globals.

 Example: